jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 # What is Crooked Media?

+So before we get to the data, lets talk about Crooked Media the company.

 Crooked Media is a progressive, podcast-driven media company started in early 2017 from the guys behind "Keepin it 1600" podcast.
 The founders (Jon, Jon, Tommy and Dan) are all former Obama staffers who have created a successful voice for the progressive base.
 I am a huge plan of all the podcasts they've released so far and am extremely excited for how the company grows in the coming years.